Last revised on November 15, 2022.

-On the north side of the square is one side of the old Royal Palace is on the Square’s north side.
-While the monarchy in Nepal was abolished in 2008 and even before that the Royals had abandoned this palace complex for a newer and more private residence to the north.
+On the square’s north side is one side of the old Royal Palace is on the Square’s north side.
+While the monarchy in Nepal was abolished in 2008, even before then, the Royals had abandoned this palace complex for a newer and more private residence to the north.
 Still, this palace – the Persian word is Durbar – is the heart of the old city and has many of the oldest buildings.

 The entire length of the palace complex on the north side of Basantapur Square suffered structural damage.
 The governments of China and of the USA have provided funding for the restoration of parts of the complex, with

 As you walk to the west end of the Square – and corner of the Gaddi Baithak – you come to the home (the Nepali term is “ghar”) of the Kumari.
 Guarded by a couple of lion statues, the door to the house leads into a central courtyard.
 (All the fencing in the area meant I did not bother trying to frame a shot!)
 Visitors are allowed to enter the Kumari Chowk of the house but are forbidden from taking photos of the Kumari herself.
 She is believed to be the embodiment of the goddess Taleju, a favourite deity of the Malla and later dynasties which ruled the Kathmandu Valley.

-From the moment of her selection until her first menstrual period she spends most of her life within the confines of the house.
-The tradition began in the late 1600’s and has survived the fall of the monarchy, The last Kathmandu Kumari, Matina Shakya, served as Kumari from 2008-2017 when she surrendered her role to the current Kumari, Trishna Shakya.
+From the moment of her selection until her first menstrual period, she spends most of her life within the confines of the house.
+The tradition began in the late 1600s and has survived the fall of the monarchy.
+The last Kathmandu Kumari, Matina Shakya, served as Kumari from 2008 to 2017, when she surrendered her role to the current Kumari, Trishna Shakya.
 (The search is confined to members of the Newari Shakya community.)
 In the time of kings, she served as a living talisman of the monarch’s legitimacy.
 See the following mini-essay for an in-depth look at the history and significance of the Kumari.